If you’ve been following along, you know that I left running a million dollar consulting firm to try my hand in building and selling my own products.

 When you’re bootstrapping, things can get a bit lonely.
 Especially when, like me, you live in a pretty agrarian part of the world.

-I spent a lot of time building and strengthening relationships with fellow product people this year.
+I spent a lot of time building and strengthening relationships with fellow product people.
 It’s helped me for partnerships, cross-promotional opportunities, and get advice and feedback on initiatives I was experimenting with.
-But most importantly, it helped me keep myself accountable to others, while helping others stay accountable to themselves.
+But most importantly, it helped me keep myself accountable to others while helping others stay accountable to themselves.

-I’m involved in two Masterminds, one meets weekly and the other (which I just joined) meets every two weeks.
+I’m involved in two Masterminds, one meets weekly and the other meets every two weeks.
 I also hang out in two group chat rooms for bootstrappers.
 Being able to show up and see familiar faces who know what you’re up to and can provide on-the-spot advice or feedback.

 It took way too long to seek outside help.